Sjouke91/README/README.md

 # Hi there,
 ### Thanks for visiting my GitHub Page!

-I'm a full-stack developer, or at least I have set my mind on becoming one.
+I'm a junior full-stack developer and I have set my mind on becoming a good one.
 In 2020 I've decided it was time for me to switch gears and give my career a new direction.
 With a background in product development and business marketing I have a broad perspective on development processes which comes in handy as a web developer.
 Codaisseur code academy has given me a jump start in achieving my goal to become a developer.
 In a 11 week program I developed a fundamental web development skillset that has enabled me to make advanced react web and native applications.

 ---